Synthetixio/synthetix-docs/content/contracts/index.md

 Developers wishing to understand Synthetix code and the tradeoffs within it will be well-advised to read these documents alongside the Solidity itself.

-The addresses of currently-deployed contract instances are available in the [Deployments](deployments.md) section.
+The addresses of currently-deployed contract instances are available in the [Addresses](../addresses.md) section.

+The deployment of contracts is managed by the [Deployer](deployer.md) section.

 !!! info "Version"